New Zealand at the UCI Road World Championships: New Zealand medals

-This a list of New Zealand medals won at the UCI Road World Championships.
+This is a list of New Zealand medals won at the UCI Road World Championships.

 Other New Zealand medalists

 Since the 2012 UCI Road World Championships there is the men's and women's team time trial event for trade teams and these medals are included under the UCI registration country of the team.
 Here are listed of the medalists who won a medal with a non-New Zealand based team.